 Would you have given up your upgrade to the chief executive officer?

 If I were the boss and a subordinate secured an upgrade where I had not, it would be of no issue to me at all, as that person most likely earned the upgrade.
-Likewise, if I were faced with being forced to relinquish my upgrade to a superior, I would most likely quit that job.
+Likewise, if I were faced with being forced to relinquish my upgrade to a superior, I would consider quitting that job.

 My Rationale — As Naïve as It May Be